detis46901/Cube/README.md

 KML (upload)
 KML (reference)

-Users can create layers and share them with other users, providing either view or view/edit permissions as needed.
+Users can create layers and share them with other users, making them the new layer owner.
+They may then provide either view or view/edit permissions to other users/groups as needed.

 Shapefiles and KML files uploaded are essentially converted to PostGIS tables.
 Users can also edit any file that is uploaded if their permissions allow.

 ### Pages
 A page is a logical object that categorizes a collection of layers and modules for a specific purpose.
 For example, a “Sewer” page could include sewer inventory layers and maintenance modules, whereas a “Traffic” page could include a street closure module.

 Pages allow users to group specific tools to perform specific tasks, removing the clutter of excessive layers and functions not needed for the task.
 Pages can be created by an administrator and applied to users based on their role.
 Only layers and modules that the users have permissions for will be allowed to be placed on a page.
 Users can have unlimited numbers of pages.
 One page is the default and specified by the user.

 ### The Inbox
 The Inbox is a link always available to the user that displays the user’s notification on the left display panel.
 Notifications are sorted by priority (Emergency, High, Medium, Low).
 Notifications can be viewed or acknowledged (cleared) without leaving the map.
 Depending on the notification, specific responses can be programmed by the module that sent the notification.

-Notifications can also be sent to users via email.
+Notifications can also be sent to users via email, text, or any other useful outlet if need be.

 ### Geolocation
 Geolocation of the user is provided in the core module.
 The location of each user is then accessible by any module.
 It also allows the core module to zoom to the user’s location if the user clicks on the geolocation button.

 Geolocation requires the system uses HTTPS.